morphrv/tech-docs/iRedMail/Automating Let's Encrypt Certificates with Certbot and Systemd.md

 ## Conclusion

 You now have a fully automated Let's Encrypt certificate renewal for iRedMail using Certbot's `systemd` timer.
-For suggestions, comments or issues, please open a GitHub issue at [<link to follow - check back for updates>] or comment below!
+For suggestions, comments or issues, please open a [Github issue](https://github.com/morphrv/tech-docs/issues).

 ## References